 Only by maintaining a constant frequency of inspections can hazards be identified and controlled before they become problems.
 This will allow the company to make improvements to equipment, work procedures, training, and worksite conditions, as necessary.

-The worksites for Fleet Safety International are:
+The worksite for Fleet Safety International is:

-- Corporate Office at 119, 4999 43 Street S.E., Calgary, Alberta, T2B 3N4 - Various off-site locations as required by the clients.
+- Corporate Office at 119, 4999 43 Street S.E., Calgary, Alberta, T2B 3N4 - Quarterly inspections are performed at the Corporate Office and/or prior to Safety Meetings.

 Worksite inspections will focus on: